 - Netflix was almost purchased for US$ 50 Mn by Blockbuster in 2000

-- Movies that require subtitles are included under special category
+- Movies that require subtitles are included under a special category

 - Netflix premium members watched at least one movie per day in 2017